 Eventually forgiveness progresses to the heart – with the heart deciding it will no longer allow the offender’s pain to take permanent residence.

-Yes, it is a process, but eventually the mind and heart can together recognize that the choice to forgive is both logical and spiritually liberating!
+Eventually the mind and heart can together recognize that the choice to forgive is both logical and spiritually liberating!